sensu/sensu-pagerduty-handler/README.md

   -h, --help                        help for sensu-pagerduty-handler -s, --status-map string           The status map used to translate a Sensu check status to a PagerDuty severity, use default from PAGERDUTY_STATUS_MAP env var
-  -t, --token string                The PagerDuty V2 API authentication token, use default from PAGERDUTY_TOKEN env var
+  -t, --token string                The PagerDuty V2 API authentication token, use default from PAGERDUTY_TOKEN env var -f, --summary-format string       The format to use when crafting pagerduty incident summary , use default from PAGERDUTY_SUMMARY_FORMAT
 ```

 **Note:** Make sure to set the `PAGERDUTY_TOKEN` environment variable for sensitive credentials in production to prevent leaking into system process table.
 Please remember command arguments can be viewed by unprivileged users using commands such as `ps` or `top`.
 The `--token` argument is provided as an override primarily for testing purposes.